QuickBASIC: History

 QuickBASIC 4.5 was the subject of numerous books, articles, and programming tutorials, and arrived near the high-point of BASIC saturation in the PC marketplace.
-In 1989, Microsoft Press bundled the QuickBASIC Interpreter into a book-and-software learning system called Learn BASIC Now.
-The product was priced at $39.95 and included a Foreword written by Bill Gates, who reported that BASIC was in active use by over four million PC users.
+In 1989, Microsoft Press bundled the QuickBASIC Interpreter 1.0 1989 into a book-and-software learning system called Learn BASIC Now.
+The bundled product was priced at $39.95 and included a Foreword written by Bill Gates, who reported that BASIC was in active use by over four million PC users.

 The successor to QuickBASIC and Basic PDS was Visual Basic version 1.0 for MS-DOS, shipped in Standard and Professional versions.
 Later versions of Visual Basic did not include DOS versions, as Microsoft concentrated on Windows applications.

 A subset of QuickBASIC 4.5, named QBasic, was included with MS-DOS 5 and later versions, replacing the GW-BASIC included with previous versions of MS-DOS.
 Compared to QuickBASIC, QBasic is limited to an interpreter only, lacks a few functions, can only handle programs of a limited size, and lacks support for separate program modules.
 Since it lacks a compiler, it cannot be used to produce executable files, although its program source code can still be compiled by a QuickBASIC 4.5, PDS 7.x or VBDOS 1.0 compiler, if available.

 QuickBASIC 1.00 for the Apple Macintosh operating system was launched in 1988.
 It was officially supported on machines running System 6 with at least 1 MB of RAM.
 QuickBASIC could also be run on System 7, as long as 32-bit addressing was disabled.
 QuickBASIC programming was significantly different on the Macintosh, because the system offered a graphical user interface and an event-driven programming model.